New York Vital Records Timeline: Key dates that impact your research

 Religious records are still some of the best early substitutes, and many congregations do have records from the 1700s still in existence.
 Our eLibrary has a large collection of New York religious records that covers this time period and beyond.

 Some, but not all marriages were recorded by New York City as early as 1829, and are available at the Municipal Archives.
-These records are fairly scattered until closer to the middle of the 1800s.5
+These records are fairly scattered until closer to the mid- to late- 1800s.5

 Civil marriage records from around the state are available for certain locations as well - as an example, The Record holds some civil marriage abstracts from municipalities in Dutchess, Suffolk, Westchester, and Orleans counties.
 See the New York Family History Research Guide and Gazetteer for specific citations, or search The Record or one of its indexes.